nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * the current behavior is not strictly 'incorrect' but 'can be better'.
 * the current behavior inconveniences the user but there is a way to work around it.

+If the current behavior differs from the UG but the current behavior is not strictly incorrect, update the UG to match the current behavior (in the interest of minimizing code changes).
+However, an exception can be made if the behavior in the UG (but is not working in the app) was already implemented in {{ version_penultimate }} (i.e., there is code that is specifically written for the behavior in concern) but it is not working due to a bug in that specific code.
+When fixing such a case, clearly describe in the PR description where the existing implementation is (you can point to a commit, a code segment, or a past PR) and why it wasn't working.
 </panel>

 <panel type="seamless" header="**Q2:** Will we be penalized for feature flaws not fixed during the feature freeze?" minimal>